Utilising Your Policy – Outpatient Cover

 No Outpatient Cover: If you opt not to include outpatient cover, you will need to self-fund consultations, tests, and follow-up visits or rely on NHS services.

-Monetary Limits on Outpatient Cover: For example, £500, £1,000, £1,500, or £2,000 limits per person per policy year.
+Monetary Limit on Outpatient Cover: For example, £500, £1,000, £1,500, or £2,000 limits per person per policy year.
 Once the limit is reached, you will either need to self-fund additional treatments or rely on NHS services.

 How to Adjust Your Outpatient Cover